mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 	}
 	```

+#### Direct assignment for *readonly* Properties

-3. For *get-only* properties, always consider the usage of direct assignment (first) before doing any other implementation.
+This is not the case always.
+However, please always consider the usage of direct assignment first (if feasible) before doing any other implementation approach.

 	```charp
 	public string ConnectionString => DbRepository.ConnectionString;